eclipse-sprotty/sprotty/CONTRIBUTING.md

 The following communication channels are available:

- * [GitHub issues](https://github.com/eclipse/sprotty/issues) - for bug reports, feature requests, etc.
+ * [GitHub issues](https://github.com/eclipse-sprotty/sprotty/issues) - for bug reports, feature requests, etc.
  * [Eclipse community forum](https://www.eclipse.org/forums/index.php/f/443/) - for questions
  * [Gitter chat](https://gitter.im/eclipse/sprotty) - for questions and project-related discussion
  * [Developer mailing list](https://accounts.eclipse.org/mailing-list/sprotty-dev) - for organizational issues (e.g. elections of new committers)

-In case you have a question, please look into the [documentation in the Wiki](https://github.com/eclipse/sprotty/wiki) first.
+In case you have a question, please look into the [documentation](https://sprotty.org/docs/) first.
 If you don't find any answer there, feel free to use the chat, forum or issues to get help.

 ## How to Contribute